aphalo/photobiologyPlants/README.md

 <!-- badges: end -->

-Package ‘**photobiologyPlants**’ provides pre-defined functions for quantifying visible (‘VIS’) and ultraviolet (‘UV’) radiation in relation to their efefcts on plants together with action spectra for photosynthesis and absorbance spectra for the plant photoreceptors in families ‘phytochromes’, ‘cryptochromes’, ‘phototropins’ and ‘UVR8s’ which are present in plants.
+Package ‘**photobiologyPlants**’ provides pre-defined functions for quantifying visible (‘VIS’), near infra-red (‘NIR’) and ultraviolet (‘UV’) radiation in relation to their effects on plants together with action spectra for photosynthesis and absorbance spectra for the plant photoreceptors in families ‘phytochromes’, ‘cryptochromes’, ‘zeitlupe proteins’, ‘phototropins’ and ‘UVR8s’ which are present in plants.
 It also includes data sets on the optical properties of plant organs, photosynthesis and plant pigments, chlorophylls and carotenoids.
 All data are derived from the scientific literature.
 Please, see the help pages for the different data sets for details about the sources used.

 The data in this package are stored in objects of classes defined in package ‘**photobiology**’ which are mostly backwards compatible with